How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 How to pass:

-If you’re stuck on increase percentage, default to 25-30% (meaningful revenue impact, acceptable churn risk).
-If you’re stuck on strategy, default to across-the-board (simplest execution).
-If you’re stuck on justification, use market alignment language.
-Get to done, not perfect.
+If you’re stuck on the increase percentage, default to 25–30% so you get meaningful revenue upside with acceptable churn risk.
+If you’re stuck on strategy, default to an across-the-board increase because it is the simplest to execute.
+If you’re stuck on justification, use market alignment language so clients see the change as a response to external pricing, not your mood.
+Focus on getting this done, not making it perfect.

 Week 2: Communicated to All Clients